 A relaxed and exciting holiday combination to Cape York.
-An overland wilderness expedition, with the additional perspective of a spectacular flight, and the comfort and amenity of overnight accommodation.
-Your flight from Cairns to Horn Island will provide a unique aerial overview of this vast wilderness, its huge rivers, remote communities and deserted coastline.
+An overland wilderness expedition, with the additional perspective of a spectacular flight.
+The comfort and amenity of overnight accommodation.
+Your flight from Cairns to Horn Island will provide a unique aerial overview.
+Of this vast wilderness, its huge rivers, remote communities and deserted coastline.
 Appreciate and experience the rich geology and the unique flora and fauna as you travel overland from Cape York to Cairns.

 Our overnight stays quite often reflect the unique nature of the sparsely inhabited regions in which we travel: Forest shrouded resorts and lodges; hotels and motels to “No Frill” cattle station cabins and cabin tent accommodation along the track where no alternatives exist.
 All are clean and comfortable, the hospitality genuine, open and friendly, and the cuisine generous and appetising.